Skip to content

 Sharing Settings

-Sharing Settings is a Setup page where administrators define the organization-wide default (OWD) access levels for each object and create sharing rules to extend access beyond the defaults.
+Sharing Settings is a Setup page in Salesforce where administrators define the organization-wide default (OWD) access level for each object and create the sharing rules that extend access beyond those defaults.

 § 01